-Not only does their size keep them from being intimidating, it does not present much power either.
+Not only does their size keep them from being intimidating, these dogs are not very strong nor powerful.

 A good guard dog ought to be able to stand up for their owners and have the physical build to back them up.

 At most, the Cocker Spaniel could function as a watchdog.
 If anything, the breed is all bark and no bite.